ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/how-it-works.md

 There are basically two ways to deploy an app.
 You can use the command line for [instant deployment](/docs/deploy/instant-deployment.html) or you can integrate with GitHub for [continuous deployment](/docs/deploy/continuous-deployment.html).

-Both options gives you a lot of power and flexibility, but there's another important concept that needs to be explained and that's our build step.
-When you send a bunch of files to WeDeploy we need to scan and detect what do you really want to do.
+Both options give you a lot of power and flexibility, but there's another important concept that needs to be explained and that's our build step.
+When you send a bunch of files to WeDeploy we need to scan and detect what you would like to build.
 Maybe you want to run them with Java or maybe you just want to serve them as a static hosting.

 </article>